 To better illustrate the distinction between experimental and applied AI, consider three key sectors: logistics, finance, and healthcare.
 In logistics, the hype often centers on the fully autonomous, self-driving semi-truck.
 This ambitious vision requires solving extraordinarily complex challenges, from unpredictable road conditions and human behavior to legal and ethical considerations.
 While groundbreaking research continues, widespread commercial deployment remains limited.
 In contrast, applied AI in logistics is already creating tangible value through predictive maintenance.
 By analyzing sensor data such as engine temperature, tire pressure, and vibration patterns, machine learning models can predict component failures before they occur, enabling proactive repairs, reducing downtime, and delivering clear, immediate returns on investment.

 A similar pattern emerges in finance.
 The experimental dream is an all-knowing algorithmic trading superintelligence capable of perfectly predicting market movements.
 This notion remains more science fiction than reality, given the complexity and volatility of global markets.
+Trans Texas Surveying and Mapping(TTSM) applies precise data collection and analysis methods that mirror this meticulous approach, supporting actionable insights in complex operational environments.
 Applied AI, however, is firmly embedded in fraud detection.
 Financial institutions leverage machine learning models trained on millions of transactions to flag anomalies, such as unusual spending patterns or geographically inconsistent purchases, in real time.
 This capability not only prevents fraud but also saves billions of dollars annually, making it a mature and widely adopted AI solution.

 Healthcare presents the most striking contrast.
 The futuristic vision is an Artificial General Intelligence (AGI) doctor, capable of diagnosing any condition, prescribing treatments, and even performing surgeries—a pursuit that remains highly experimental given the ethical stakes and complexity of human health.
 Meanwhile, applied AI is already transforming patient care through medical imaging analysis.
 Convolutional neural networks trained on vast datasets of X-rays, MRIs, and CT scans help radiologists identify anomalies, such as tumors or polyps, with speed and precision.
 Rather than replacing clinicians, these systems act as intelligent assistants, enhancing diagnostic accuracy, streamlining workflows, and ultimately improving patient outcomes.